-Meniscal ramp lesions occur concomitantly with 9% to 19% of all ACL tears.^{1,2} Due to the limited diagnostic sensitivity for both physical exam and MRI (Fig 1) (due to the closure of the gap between the meniscus and the capsule during extension), careful arthroscopic evaluation of the meniscocapsular junction is vital.
-Patients with evidence of acute disruption of the meniscocapsular junction are indicated for repair of the ramp lesion, especially in the setting of an ACL tear.
+Meniscal ramp lesions occur concomitantly with 9% to 19% of all ACL tears.
+Due to the limited diagnostic sensitivity for both physical exam and MRI (Fig 1) (due to the closure of the gap between the meniscus and the capsule during extension), careful arthroscopic evaluation of the meniscocapsular junction is vital.
+Patients with evidence of acute disruption of the meniscocapsular junction with associated increased meniscal translation are indicated for repair of the ramp lesion, especially in the setting of an ACL tear.